 Best B&O speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best B&O speakers you can buy in 2019.

 Bang & Olufsen might be over 90 years old, but the celebrated Danish brand is showing no signs of slowing down, continuing to wow us year in and year out with its edgy designs and meticulous quality control.
 It's best known for its premium speakers, some of which will set you back the price of a small car.

 That said, B&O has been known to choose style over substance on occasion, so it's important to pick wisely.
-To help you avoid a dud, we've curated this list of the best B&O speakers we've tested – from a budget, picnic-friendly portable to a pair of truly epic, high-end floorstanding speakers.
+To help you avoid a dud, we've curated this list of the best B&O speakers we've tested – from budget, picnic-friendly portables to pairs of truly epic, high-end floorstanding speakers.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Given that B&O is best known for its high-end audio products, you might suspect that a few corners have been cut to create this pocketable speaker.
 Thankfully, that's not the case – it's elegantly-crafted from aluminium and leather.